Medical Complications of Anorexia Nervosa, Binge Eating Disorders, and Bulimia

 Most people agree that when you are less than 70% of ideal body weight, which in general equates to a body mass index, a BMI of about 14, that you really should start your recovery process in a medical hospital in order to medically stabilize.
 That is what we do at ACUTE.
 That is all we do at ACUTE.
 We stabilize people with BMIs less than 14 that come from all over the world.
 Many of them come by air ambulance from medical hospitals, where they happen to get admitted with a complication.

 And that's what we do at ACUTE.
 We stabilize them.
 We refeed them in a very measured way to get them up to a BMI of about 14.
 And then we step them down to traditional residential eating disorder programs in the United States, and many of our patients because of the convenience of having ERC just a few miles away from our ACUTE program end up coming to ERC.
 But many of them go to other reputable eating disorder programs in the United States.
 A heart rate, less than 40 or 50, some people say needs to be started in a medical hospital.
 We worry about that especially in younger people.
 We tolerate lower pulses in older people.
 In a bulimic patient that has a potassium level in their blood, less than 2.8 or some people say 2.5, that indicates severe loss of potassium, which can set the heart up for a arrhythmias.
-And those people should be initially treated in a medical facility to avoid some of the complications that can occur.
+And those people should be initially treated in a medical center to avoid some of the complications that can occur.

 And then the fifth bullet there about this excessive of history of edemas which means swelling.
-We'll talk about that a little later, but if a patient who purges a lot through any mode of purging has a history of developing significant edema when they cease purging, that's a marker of patients that may need to start in a medical facility that has the competence to treat this edema because it can cause a lot of problems.
+We'll talk about that a little later, but if a patient who purges a lot through any mode of purging has a history of developing significant edema when they cease purging, that's a marker of patients that may need to start in a medical center that has the competence to treat this edema because it can cause a lot of problems.
 And then the last bullet point here, this new diagnosis of atypical anorexia nervosa, the acronym AAN is a new diagnosis in DSM-5 that refers to a massive amount of weight loss in a short period of time.

 We don't know exactly what that number was or should be, but certainly somebody that's lost 50 pounds over the course of three months.
 We are now increasingly appreciating that there may be some medical complications associated with weight restoration in those patients and we shouldn't simply applaud this massive weight loss, but we need to look at it with a bit of caution.
 I'm sure you're aware of this.
 Some of your loved ones here at ERC are in the inpatient and residential level of care.
 That's usually recommended when your weight is above 70% of ideal body weight up to about 85% of ideal body weight, which is approximately a BMI between about 14.5 and 17.